-Does your gifted child struggle with motivation?
-Here are 5 reasons why, and 5 ways to cope.
+Are you parenting a gifted child who struggles with motivation?
+Here are 5 reasons why that happens, and 5 ways to help her cope.

 Kate loved writing, and she was good at it, too.
 Stories would flow from her fingertips like water, intricate plots and sophisticated characters leaping off the page.
 But Kate was in my survey course – a standard, high school English class.
 We were reading and analyzing literature, not writing it, and Kate was wholly uninterested.